jimhigson/oboe.js/dissertation/main/main.md

    return function(){

-      var numberOfVaraibleArguments = arguments.length - numberOfFixedArguments,
+      var numberOfVariableArguments = arguments.length - numberOfFixedArguments,

           argumentsToFunction = Array.prototype.slice.call(arguments);

-      // remove the last n element from the array and append it onto the end of
+      // remove the last n elements from the array and append it onto the end of
       // itself as a sub-array
       argumentsToFunction.push(
-         argumentsToFunction.splice(numberOfFixedArguments, numberOfVaraibleArguments)
+         argumentsToFunction.splice(numberOfFixedArguments, numberOfVariableArguments)
       );

       return fn.apply( this, argumentsToFunction );